lramsey/product-recommender/README.md

 This method takes a customer string and a product string as parameters.
 The method then determines which product group the product belongs to, and accesses the proper recommendation matrix based on that product group.
 This custom recommendation matrix is then used to return a product more focused on the customers buying patterns in relation the input product.

     rec.recommendByProduct('Steve', 'shoes')

+**powerRecommendation(customer)**

+This method creates a recommendation for a particular customer, based on the rec.powerRecMatrix recommendation variable.
+This matrix only contains results from clusters with a higher silhouette score than customerClusters.
+The matrix weighs the best results from each power cluster, and ranks them.
+This way, upon calling powerRecommendation, the highest perfoming result across all the power clusters is returned.

+    rec.powerRecommendation('Steve')

+**pastCustomerRecommendations(customer)**

+This method returns an object that reveals which products have been recommended to customers through the different recommendation analytics methods.
+To check if a product has been recommended, use the product's name as a key on the object.
+If the value returned for that product key is true, the product has been recommended to listed customer.
+If the value returned is undefined, the product has not been recommended yet to that customer.

+    rec.pastCustomerRecommendatons('Steve')

 **relatedCustomers(customer)**